Five Hundred Motor Racing Club of Ireland leased the land so that the members would have a permanent circuit on which to race their cars.

-Although the Kirkistown circuit is owned and maintained by the 500MRCI, whose main activities are car and kart racing, there are lots of other things taking place at the track on a regular basis.
+Although the Kirkistown Circuit is owned and maintained by the 500MRCI, whose main activities are car and kart racing, there are lots of other events and races taking place at the track on a regular basis.

 The UAC also runs the New Year Stages rally in January at the circuit and North Armagh Motor Club run the opening round of the Northern Ireland Stage Rally Championship in February.